pedrohcdo/nest-logger-bundle/README.md

   | Param | Description
   | :--- | :----:
   | ***type***: `'default'` | For the options to follow this pattern you must set the type to `'default'`
-  | ***prettyPrint***: NestLoggersParamsPretty | Here you can configure `prettyStream`, choosing to disable it if necessary and also provide your `pin.PrettyOptions`
+  | ***prettyPrint***?: NestLoggersParamsPretty | Here you can configure `prettyStream`, choosing to disable it if necessary and also provide your `pin.PrettyOptions`
-  | ***streams***: NestLoggersParamsStreams | Here you can configure `streams`, choosing to disable it if necessary and also provide your own transporter
+  | ***streams***?: NestLoggersParamsStreams | Here you can configure `streams`, choosing to disable it if necessary and also provide your own transporter
-  | ***timestamp***: NestLoggerParamsPinoTimestamp | You can also configure how the timestamp will be formatted in the logs informing a template and a timezone, the template is created with the help of `dayjs` to assemble the desired string you can use the symbols informed here [Day.js](https://day.js.org/docs/en/display/format)
+  | ***timestamp***?: NestLoggerParamsPinoTimestamp | You can also configure how the timestamp will be formatted in the logs informing a template and a timezone, the template is created with the help of `dayjs` to assemble the desired string you can use the symbols informed here [Day.js](https://day.js.org/docs/en/display/format)

   ###  Related Params